xbeat/Machine-Learning/README.md

 Random splitting of datasets is a common practice in machine learning, but it can lead to unexpected and potentially severe consequences if not done carefully.
 This presentation explores the pitfalls of random splitting and offers solutions to mitigate its risks.

+## Concurrency in Databases Ensuring Data Consistency

+Understanding Database Transactions

+A transaction represents a unit of work that maintains ACID properties - Atomicity, Consistency, Isolation, and Durability.
+In concurrent systems, multiple transactions executing simultaneously must be managed to prevent data inconsistencies and maintain data integrity.

 ## AdEMAMix Optimizer!
 Combining Adam and EMA for Faster Deep Learning Convergence

 Introduction to AdEMAMix Optimizer